SAP-samples/upscale-commerce-open-payment-integration/README.md

 ## Description
 This repository offers sample pre-built integrations to payment gateways and methods in the form of 'Postman Collections' that can be imported into your SAP Upsclae tenant.

-The repository is a means to share working examples and comes with no official SAP support.
+The repository is a means to share working examples and is provided as-is coming with no official SAP/Payment Provider support.
+You are strongly advised to test out the integration on your Upscale tenant before promoting to live customers.

 ## Requirements
 A licensed SAP Upscale Tenant.